MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-entra-id.md

 ## Configure school branding

+✅ Customize your tenant branding

 Configuring your school branding enables a more familiar Autopilot experience to students and teachers.
-With a custom school branding, you can define a custom logo and a welcome message, which will appear during the Windows out-of-box experience.
+With a custom school branding, you can define a custom logo and a welcome message, which is visible during the Windows out-of-box experience (OOBE).

 To configure your school's branding: